 We have an obscure book this week from a largely forgotten author.
-Yuri Bondarev’s the Last Shots is a novella on World War II, largely considered from the perspective of young Russian soldier Captain Novikov.
+Yuri Bondarev’s (born in 1924) The Last Shots is a novella on World War II, largely considered from the perspective of young Russian soldier Captain Novikov.

 The Last Shots

 Bondarev (now 91) fought during World War II and went on to become a journalist and author after the war.